sfan5/dnshammer/README.md

 For example 500k IPv6 rDNS queries (`[...].ip6.arpa.
 IN PTR`) take roughly 500 MB.

 You'll just need to live with it.

+## How many resolvers do I need?

+I wrote this tool to mass-resolve reverse DNS of IPv6 hosts, and from experience 2000 resolvers are enough to complete millions of DNS queries in reasonable time.

+So, most likely *few*.